KDiBSilva/Adult_Income/README.md

 ![image](https://github.com/KDiBSilva/Adult_Income/assets/122838459/c2665885-fec9-4ff1-baac-031578e6ee0f)

 Occupation being a key factor for annual income, this barplot shows the number each employment role by gender and their income level.
 We see that in this dataset the Males are more likely to earn a higher income, greater than 50K.
 We also see that for both genders the highest wages are within the "Exec-mangerial" and "Prof-specialty" roles.
+In this dataset there is a higher count of observations of Males which is what can show such contract, but still a notable observation.

 ![image](https://github.com/KDiBSilva/Adult_Income/assets/122838459/c0723d2f-5138-4844-979b-30bfdc201336)

-A step before a high paying job is the education or qualification to perform these role.
-On this count plot we
+A step before a high paying job is the education or qualifications to perform these role.
+On this count plot we see that the higher number of education.